jiho/discr/README.md

     leg_1,    12:22:25,   17:35:01,      pics,           -6, 12:20:10, ...
     leg_2,         ...,

 It has the leg directory name and information for each sensor.
 The column names are in the form `sensorName_informationLabel`.
 The underscore (`_`) in the middle is important.
-The usual information for each sensor is :
+The usual information labels for each sensor are :

 - `start` and `stop` : the start and stop time of the sensor (not used by `discuss` but important to record)
 - `dir` : the name of the directory in which the sensor data is stored.
 When absent, this is supposed to be the name of the sensor itself.
 Pictures should always be stored in a directory called `pics`; compass data should always be stored in a directory called `compass`; the rest of the names are free.